The Establishment (Pakistan): Characteristics and composition

-Ayesha Siddiqa, a Pakistani journalist and scholar, notes that the Establishment is overwhelmingly dominated by the Pakistani military forces (i.e. serving and retired officers, SPDF personnel, military-sponsored think-tanks etc.), with its core members also including civil bureaucrats, politicians, media houses and major economic players.
+Ayesha Siddiqa, a Pakistani journalist and scholar, notes that the Establishment is overwhelmingly dominated by the Pakistan Armed Forces (i.e. serving and retired officers, SPDF personnel, military-sponsored think-tanks etc.), with its core members also including civil bureaucrats, politicians, media houses and major economic players.
 Abubakar Siddique, a Bangladeshi writer, observed that the civilians involved with the Establishment, such as politicians and judges, are also very "pro-military".
-American political scientist Stephen Cohen says in his book, The Idea of Pakistan: "Of all of Ayub's achievements, the most enduring was an informal political system that tied together the senior ranks of the military, the civil service, key members of the judiciary, and other elites.
+American political scientist Stephen P. Cohen says in his book, The Idea of Pakistan: "Of all of Ayub Khan's achievements, the most enduring was an informal political system that tied together the senior ranks of the military, the civil service, key members of the judiciary, and other elites.
 Subsequently dubbed the "Establishment," it resembles a classic oligarchy.
-Pakistani politician, Mushahid Hussain, told that members of the Establishment included members of the business community; journalists, editors, and media experts; and a few academics and members of think tanks.
+Pakistani politician, Mushahid Hussain, revealed that members of the Establishment included members of the business community; journalists, editors, and media experts; and a few academics and members of think tanks.
 At times, some foreign ambassadors with particularly close ties to the leadership were de facto members [...]
 Military officers and civilian bureaucrats above a certain level were potential members.
 As Hussain notes, the informality of the Establishment ensures that occupying a particular post does not confer membership.

 Over time, the civil–military power equation has undergone changes, such as increased power sharing between the civilian government and the military as well as the convergence of interests in major aspects such as the China–Pakistan Economic Corridor.
 During the tenure of General Ayub Khan, the Establishment's code and tenants included the following (as outlined in Cohen's book): India was the main, existential threat to Pakistan, and accordingly the Pakistani military was a priority in all affairs of the state.
 Since Pakistan could not take on India alone, military alliances were important and essential to the state's survival.
 Likewise, natural allies included other moderate Islamic states, which were seen as role models.
 Domestically, the military was a role model for the Pakistani people.
 Kashmir, a Muslim-majority region that served as the core territorial conflict hotspot between India and Pakistan, was always an issue for the Establishment, to the extent that it became an integral reason for the existence of Pakistan.
 Quick reforms and revolutions were considered problematic.